raptisj/johnraptis.dev/content/blog/using-redux-with-classes-and-hooks/index.md

 - Have worked with Hooks.

 Source code and demo down below

 - [view source](https://github.com/john2220/redux-tutorial) (example with class components is in a different branch named class_example)
 - [view demo](https://wizardly-jones-cdf077.netlify.com/)

 ##Why Redux(Quickly)?

-Redux is as state management tool that helps you control and update your applications state more efficiently Redux itself is a standalone library which means it's framework agnostic.
+Redux is a state management tool that helps you control and update your applications state more efficiently.
+Redux itself is a standalone library which means it's framework agnostic.
 You can use it with any framework but it's usually used with React.
 Why should you use it?
 Passing props up and down can get nasty if you are dealing with larger applicatons.
 With Redux all your state lives in a single place, which encourage good React architecture.

 ##Core Concepts

 - **store:** A central place that our state lives.
 It's created by calling a function.
 - **reducer:** Serves our state to the store and updates the state based on actions.
 - **actions:** Functions that are being dispatched(called) and tell the reducer what to do.
 They do that by sending action types.
-- **provider** By wrapping our entire app with the Provider API we can access our store from anywhere in our app.
+- **Provider** By wrapping our entire app with the Provider API we can access our store from anywhere in our app.

 So the basic flow is:

 Actions are being dispatched to the reducer.
 The reducer listens for the action type within a switch statement.
 If it doesn't find any match it will return the default(our state).
 The end result will be passed in a function named createStore to create our store.